The Independent Pharmacy

 Stay hydrated

-Drinking plenty of fluids is thought to reduce acne risk considerably.
+Drinking plenty of fluids is thought to reduce the risk of acne considerably.
 Besides flushing out toxins from the body, water can keep the skin moisturised from the inside.

 Keep a tab on the products you use